Game Menu Interface Design

 UI Design

 The introduction to the game was designed similarly to an onboarding experience in a digital product.
 The interface needed to remain simple and intuitive while also generating excitement for players entering the game world.
+These elements help reinforce the tone of the game while maintaining usability.

 To achieve this balance, the design incorporates: